1. Summary

 Under GFSM 2014, government liabilities under employment-related unfunded schemes are recorded on the balance sheet.
 Consequently, the recording of such schemes focuses on the change in the actuarial liability, and imputed transactions, in addition to the actual ones, affect net borrowing of the public sector.

 The UK fiscal aggregates are based on the ESA 2010 framework, which treats funded and unfunded pension schemes differently.
 In June 2019, we began to publish statistical tables compiled in accordance with GFSM 2014 enhancing transparency of our statistics and offering an alternative data presentation.
-From October 2019, these GFSM 2014 statistics will incorporate unfunded pension schemes.
+From October 2019, these GFSM 2014 statistics includes unfunded pension schemes.

 Back to table of contents